slackalaxy/dep-check/README.md

 omitted.
 The wrapper also checks if any libs are missing by calling `revdep`.

-## prtskim
-This cleans and updates port(s), by running `prtwash`, removing any `.md5sum`, and updateing footprint and signature.
-It can be run on a single port or a collection of ports, e.g. `prtskim *`.

 ## missdeps
 Check for missing deps of all packages that are installed.